CUNYTechPrep/2022-fall-data-science/Week-02-EDA/README.md

 # Housekeeping
+1. Must do the [class survey](https://forms.gle/2guJsRgiLpwjARLQA) before leaving class.
+That is how we are going to be taking attendance.
-If you're going to be absent, you must slack Silu Hu __and__ your TA.
+2. If you're going to be absent, you must slack Silu Hu __and__ your TA.
+If you are going to attend the other class instead of your own, slack that classes TA.
-* Thrusday's TA == Julia Lau
+	* Tuesday's TA == Tyron Samaroo
-* Friday's TA == Steve Riesenberg
+	* Friday's TA == Seth Marcus && Jon Chery

 ## Announcements
-1. Always check [Silu's Weekly Updates](https://ctp2021.slack.com/archives/C027ENWFQEQ/p1631722006056400) on slack every Wed afternoon. (also, add emjoi reaction to the slack message for us to know you've seen it.)
+1. Always check [Silu's Weekly Updates](https://ctp2022.slack.com/archives/C03MWUDJM6V/p1661961436088019) on slack every Wed afternoon. (also, add emoji reaction to the slack message for us to know you've seen it.)
+2. The bulk of the Summer HW is due this Friday Sep 9th at 11:59pm.

 # Plan for today
 1. Review last weeks homework.